Luxottica CEO could be leaving as early as Monday - board member

-MILAN The chief executive of Luxottica (LUX.MI) could leave the Italian luxury eyewear maker as early as Monday, a board member said, after a meeting at which the future of CEO Andrea Guerra was discussed.
+MILAN, Sept 1 The chief executive of Luxottica could leave the Italian luxury eyewear maker as early as Monday, a board member said, after a meeting at which the future of CEO Andrea Guerra was discussed.

 Guerra is expected to step down after disagreements with the group's main shareholder and Chairman Leonardo Del Vecchio.